compintell/Mooncake.jl/docs/src/developer_documentation/ir_representation.md

 7 └──      goto #2
 8 4 ─      return %2
 ```
-At present, `BBCode` does not display itself nicely, so to look at it we must inspect its fields.
+At present, `BBCode` does not display itself nicely, so to look at it we must either inspect its fields, or convert it back to an `IRCode` (which _does_ print nicely).

-Instead of storing all of the statements in a single vector (and the types in their own vector, etc), `BBCode` groups Julia's SSA-form IR into one vector per basic block, and stores these in a `Vector{Mooncake.BBlock}`.
+Instead of storing all of the statements in a single vector (and the types in their own vector, etc), `BBCode` stores all statements associated to a particular basic block in a `Mooncake.BBlock`, and stores these in a `Vector{Mooncake.BBlock}`.
 ```jldoctest my_factorial
 julia> typeof(bb_ir.blocks)
 Vector{BBlock} (alias for Array{Mooncake.BasicBlockCode.BBlock, 1})
 ```
-Each `BBlock` has a field `insts`, containing the instructions associated to that basic block.
+Each `BBlock` has a field `insts`, containing the statements associated to that basic block.
 This is stored as a `Vector{Core.Compiler.NewInstruction}`, because `Core.Compiler.NewInstruction` contains the 5 fields that define an instruction in `IRCode` (you should compare the fields of a `Core.Compiler.NewInstruction` with those of `Core.Compiler.InstructionStream` to see the correspondence).
 For example, consider
 ```jldoctest my_factorial